floomby/framework/README.md

     make dll

-This builds framework.dll.
+This builds frameserv.dll.
 It is up to you to get it running on a target system.
 There is shellcode in the shellcode directory to help you get started.